Associate Professor Andrew Sanger

 Overview

-Andrew went to a state comprehensive secondary school before reading Philosophy and Law at Cambridge .
+Andrew went to a state comprehensive secondary school before reading Philosophy and Law at Cambridge (Selwyn College).
 He went to the London School of Economics for an LLM in Public International Law before returning to Cambridge for a PhD.
 He was previously a Junior Research Fellow at the Lauterpacht Centre for International Law and a Junior Research Lecturer at Newnham College.
 In 2016, he was a Visiting Scholar at the University of California, Berkeley School of Law.
 He presented his research at the Tenth Annual Penn-Stanford International Faculty Forum, Stanford Law School and the NYU/Nottingham/Melbourne, Fifth Annual Junior Faculty Forum in International Law.
 From 2020-2022, Andrew was the Academic Secretary of the Faculty of Law and a Faculty Officer.
-In 2022, he was awarded the Student-Led Teaching Award for Small-Group Teaching (Arts, Humanities & Social Sciences), and in 2023, he was a Finalist for the Oxford University Press Law Teacher of the Year Award.
+In 2022, he was awarded the Student-Led Teaching Award for Small-Group Teaching (Arts, Humanities & Social Sciences); in 2023, he was a Finalist for the Oxford University Press Law Teacher of the Year Award; and in 2024, he was awarded the University of Cambridge Pilkington Prize for Excellence in Teaching.

-Andrew is a Research Collaborator on the Laureate Program in Global Corporations and International Law, based at Melbourne Law School, and a member of the Transnational Association of Legal Scholars.
-He is also a Note Editor for the Cambridge Law Journal.
+Andrew is a Senior Fellow at Melbourne Law School and teaches on the Melbourne Law Masters.
+He is also a Research Collaborator on the Laureate Program in Global Corporations and International Law, a member of the Transnational Association of Legal Scholars, and a Note Editor for the Cambridge Law Journal.

 Melbourne Law Masters